jdh8/blueberry-precision/src/blue.md

   suit games.
 - Opener bids 1♦ with 14--15 points, 5=M, and 4+♦.

-## Lauria-like Gazzilli
+## Blueberry Gazzilli

-Another recurring pattern in this bidding system is a generalization of Lorenzo Lauria's Gazzilli.
+Another recurring pattern in this bidding system is generalized Lauria-style Gazzilli.

 - Our last two bids are 1M-1NT or 1♥-1♠ (Kaplan interchange), a natural major suit followed by a suitless response.